UK Visa Application Process for Ukrainian Refugees

 Carefully read through all the information on the relevant Government visa application page before starting.

 - For the Homes for Ukraine (Sponsorship) visa scheme, the link to start the application is via the first ‘Start Now’ button on this page: https://www.gov.uk/guidance/apply-for-a-visa-under-the-ukraine-sponsorship-scheme.
 Either the sponsor or the guest can apply, or it can be done together.
+The form should be filled in from the perspective of the visa applicant themselves.
+We advise both parties being available to speak to each other during the process.

 Preparing information